customink/vertex_client/README.md

 ### Distribute Tax

-Distribute Tax is the same payload as Invoice, but instead of price, pass `total_tax`.
+Distribute Tax is the same payload as Invoice, but you pass `total_tax` on each line item.
 The `product_code` and `quantity` are optional.

 ```ruby
 VertexClient.distribute_tax(